 4. Specify the subject

-The colors around the subject can be the best guide for recognizing the subject.
+In fact, the colors around the subject can be the best guide for recognizing the subject.
 “Some painters transform the sun into a yellow spot, others transform a yellow spot into the sun” siad Picasso.

-If these colors are not monochromatic, colors should be selected that are related to each other in the color cycle.
+Sof these colors are not monochromatic, colors should be selected that are related to each other in the color cycle.

 For example, in the photo below, the cool colors around the subject direct our view towards the mountain.

 Human minds and thoughts are different from each other.
 Therefore, in the face of an image, every human being may have a different perception.